CodeChain-io/codechain/docs/account-management.rst

 Subcommands
 =============
-CodeChain has a subcommand called ``account``.
-These commands are used to manage accounts.
-It has subcommands of its own, which are the following:
+CodeChain has ``account`` subcommand.
+It is used to manage accounts and has subcommands of its own, which are the following:

     ``create``
-        Creates a new account in the ``keys`` file directory.
+        Create a new account in the ``keys`` file directory.
 Upon creation, the user is asked to enter a passphrase.

     ``import <JSON_FILE_PATH>``
-        Imports a key in the format of a JSON file.
+        Import a key in the format of a JSON file.
 Enter the directory that holds the JSON file to import.

     ``import-raw <RAW_KEY>``
-        Imports a private key(64 hexadecimal characters) directly.
+        Import a private key(64 hexadecimal characters) directly.

     ``remove <ADDRESS>``
-        Removes an account from the ``keys`` file directory.
+        Remove an account from the ``keys`` file directory.
 Use ``list`` to get the ADDRESS.

     ``list``
         List the managed accounts.

     ``change-password <ADDRESS>``
-        Changes the password of the account linked with the given ADDRESS.
+        Change the password of the account linked with the given ADDRESS.

 Creating an Account
 -------------------